The Kate Goldstein Fund for Emerging Professionals

-To date, the Kate Fund has raised almost $55,000 to honor Kate’s legacy of support for the next generation of sustainable/renewable energy professionals.
-Donations to the Kate Fund are always welcome.
+To date, the Kate Fund has raised over $60,000 to provide support for the next generation of leaders in sustainable building and renewable energy.

 Donate to the Kate Fund

 In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals in Sustainable Energy to honor Kate's legacy of leadership, innovation, and ingenuity.

 NESEA advances sustainability practices in the built environment by cultivating a cross-disciplinary community where practitioners are encouraged to share, collaborate and learn.